Some Juneau residents urged to evacuate as Alaska's Mendenhall Glacier releases floodwater

 A large outburst can release some 15 billion gallons of water, according to the University of Alaska Southeast and Alaska Climate Adaptation Science Center.
 That’s the equivalent of nearly 23,000 Olympic-size swimming pools.
 During last year’s flood, the flow rate in the rushing Mendenhall River was about half that of Niagara Falls, the researchers say.

-City officials responded to concerns from property owners this year by working with state, federal and tribal entities to install a temporary levee along roughly 2.5 miles of riverbank in an attempt to guard against widespread flooding.
-The installation of about 10,000, four-foot (1.2-meter) tall barriers is intended to protect more than 460 properties from flood levels similar to last year, said Nate Rumsey, deputy director with the city’s engineering and public works department.
+City officials responded to concerns from property owners this year by working with state, federal and tribal entities to install a temporary levee along roughly 2.5 miles (4 kilometers) of riverbank in an attempt to guard against widespread flooding.
+The 10,000 “Hesco” barriers are essentially giant sandbags designed to protect the neighborhoods completely during an 18-foot (5.5 meter) flood event, said emergency manager Ryan O’Shaughnessy.
+The barriers are intended to protect more than 460 properties.

+But Hatch fears that if the water crest exceeds predictions, or somehow seeps through, it will actually make flooding at his home worse.

+“If it gets around the barriers, like, upriver, and flows down, we basically become a bathtub,” Hatch said, adding that he’ll stay behind to move valuables.
+“My wife just bought a new mixer.
+So I’m not going to leave a $400 mixer downstairs, I’ll just carry it up and put it in somebody’s bedroom.”

-The U.S. Army Corps of Engineers is at the start of what’s expected to be a yearslong process of studying conditions in the region and examining options for a more permanent solution.
+The U.S. Army Corps of Engineers is at the start of what’s expected to be a yearslong process of studying conditions in the region and examining options for a more permanent solution such as a levee.
 The timeline has angered some residents, who say it’s unreasonable.

 Outburst floods are expected to continue as long as the Mendenhall Glacier acts as an ice dam to seal off the basin, which could span another 25 to 60 years, according to the university and science center researchers.